-Long-term Financial Planning - The financial forecast of General Fund operations for the next five years demonstrates that the District's fiscal year 2024 ending General Fund cash balance is projected to be approximately \$84,134,810.
-As of our November 2023 forecast, we forecast a rapidly declining fund balance with a projected negative cash balance by the end of FY2027 as we enter our next projected levy cycle.
+Long-term Financial Planning - The financial forecast of General Fund operations for the next five years demonstrates that the District's fiscal year 2025 ending General Fund cash balance is projected to be approximately \$89,649,708.
+As of our November 2024 forecast, we forecast a declining fund balance beginning in fiscal year 2027.
+Our cash balance remains positive throughout the current forecast, with our cash balance as a percent of expenditures being 23.6% at the end of FY 2029.

 The projected General Fund balance could be impacted by future negotiated agreements with our classified and certified unions.
-After both unions approved a one year extension, the current agreements expire in June 2025.
+After both unions approved a one-year extension, the current agreements expire in June 2025.
 Any impact from future negotiations is not known at this time.

-The State of Ohio has implemented a new school funding model for FY22.
-As part of this new model, the State is no longer passing payments for students attending community schools or on special education or autism scholarships through the District.
-This change reduces both the revenues and expenditures previously recorded for these students.
 The current State Budget approved for FY24 and FY25 continues the phase-in of the Fair School Funding Plan (FSFP), which was approved in the previous State budget and updates the base cost inputs from 2018 to 2022.
-If the current formula continues we will potentially not see significant increases throughout the remainder of this forecast.
-The static base cost in FY25 could result in a lower state share and there is no year over year guaranteed for funding.
+If the current formula continues, we will potentially not see significant increases and throughout the remainder of this forecast.
+The static base cost in FY25 results in a lower state share and there is no year over year guaranteed for funding.
+The state's share of the base cost for FY 2025 is \$2,139 per pupil, compared to \$2,618 for FY 2024.